 - SSL headers is activated and configured for better security + other improvements.
 Our VM gets A+ on scan.nextcloud.com when SSL is generated with Let’s Encrypt through our scripts.

 - A random MySQL root password is generated when running the startup-script.

 - Max upload is set to 1000 MB.
 Here is a guide if you want to change it.
 Please notice that nextcloud_update.sh automatically hashes out the default value in /var/www/nextcloud/.htaccess during update.

 - Setup script included that takes care of the initial setup and change passwords etc.

-- phpMyadmin is pre-installed for easier MySQL administration.
+- phpMyadmin is installed (if you select it) for easier MySQL administration.
 Forbidden access by default for better security.

 To change allowed IP or host, please edit the config file and make necessary changes: /etc/apache2/conf-enabled/phpmyadmin.conf